 Reasonable Use and Exemptions

 For a non-compete agreement in Oregon to be enforceable, it has to be provided to a potential employee at least two weeks before their term of employment begins.
-The employee also has to meet a minimum compensation threshold before they can be subjected to the terms of a non-compete agreement.
-The agreement also has to be restricted in terms of time and space, and the agreement must not be unduly restrictive on the ability of the employee to earn a living.
-All agreements signed in Oregon cannot go against the public interest.
+The employee also has to meet a minimum compensation threshold before being subjected to the terms of a non-compete agreement.

-Non-compete agreements signed after January 1st, 2020 must be provided to the employee within 30 days of termination.
+Non-compete agreements signed after January 1st, 2020, must be provided to the employee within 30 days of termination.
 They must be signed.
-In addition, non-compete agreements signed after January 1st, 2022 cannot be longer than 12 months.
-Employees must also make more than $100,533 to be subjected to the terms of the non-compete agreement.
-Home healthcare workers are exempt from non-compete agreements in Oregon.
+In addition, non-compete contracts signed after January 1st, 2022, cannot be longer than 12 months.

 - Enforceable when terminated without cause?
 Not decided